BIG SPOTLIGHT: Laura

 Laura also enjoys meeting new people and

 building lasting relationships, which makes Big Brothers Big Sisters the perfect fit.
 BBBS asks for a minimum of a one year commitment, but many Bigs enjoy the experience so much that they choose to stay matched for years!
-Laura and Valentina are already well into her second year!
+Laura and Catalina are already well into her second year!

 There's never a shortage of fun for these two!
 They stays busy, whether it's creating a winning poster for 4-H, going to Fired Up to paint pottery, carving pumpkins at Halloween or working on spelling together.